mattsherwood87/CoNNECT/docs/source/broad_analysis_tools/connect_create_project_db.rst

 ==========================

-This function creates the Project's searchTable and searchSourceTable, as defined via the `credentials.json file <https://connect-tutorial.readthedocs.io/en/latest/support_tools/index.html#read-credentials-py>`_.
+This function creates the Project's searchTable and searchSourceTable, as defined via the credentials JSON file read by :ref:`_read_credentials_py`.

 This function can be executed via command-line only using the following options:

 -p PROJECT, --project PROJECT   **REQUIRED** search the selected table for the indicated <project_identifier> can provide term 'all' to update all tables in credentials.json